EnviroDIY/EnviroDIY_Mayfly_Logger/examples/blink_demo_1/Readme.md

 If there are no errors the window color will not change and it will read "Done compiling."
 Always compile before uploading a sketch to your Arduino.
 Once compiled, click on the right arrow button to upload the sketch to the Mayfly.
-If it worked, one of the LED lights on the board will begin to blink.
+If it worked, the LED lights on the board will begin to blink.

 ## Credits